evhan55/ploma/README.md

 # Ploma
-### High-fidelity ballpoint pen rendering for Wacom Cintiq 13HD
+### High-fidelity ballpoint pen rendering for tablets with pressure-sensitive styluses

 DEMO                                    | BLOG
 --------------------------------------- | ---------------------------------------------------------
 [Launch demo](http://evhan55.github.io) | [plomaproject.tumblr.com](http://plomaproject.tumblr.com)

-## Run Demo
+## Run Demo (for Wacom tablets)

-1. Install the [Wacom browser plugin](http://us.wacom.com/en/support/drivers/) (automatically included when you install any modern Wacom tablet)
+1. Install the [Wacom web plugin](http://us.wacom.com/en/developerrelations/web/) (automatically included when you install any modern Wacom tablet)
 2. Open `index.html` in a WebKit browser
 3. Draw on canvas with a Wacom pen or check **Use Mouse** to use a mouse